ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 ## The basics: CPUID and MSR

+*If you are already familiar with the CPUID instruction and x86 MSRs, you can skip this section.*

 There are two main CPU identification and feature enumeration mechanisms in x86 that are covered by this guide: the `CPUID` instruction and *Model Specific Registers* (MSRs).

 ### `CPUID` instruction

 The `CPUID` instruction has a very simple interface.
+It can be seen as a function that takes two 32-bit inputs (EAX and ECX) and returns four outputs (EAX, EBX, ECX and EDX).
 Quoting the [Intel documentation][intel-sdm]:

 > CPUID returns processor identification and feature information in the EAX, EBX, ECX, and EDX registers.1 The instruction’s output is dependent on the contents of the EAX register upon execution (in some cases, ECX as well). [...]

-It can be seen as a function that takes two inputs (EAX and ECX) and returns four outputs (EAX, EBX, ECX and EDX).

 With very few exceptions, information returned by `CPUID` is constant for a given processor, and don't change at runtime[^changing-cpuid].